froster02/mynotebook/README.md

-# MyNotebook
+# webDiary

-MyNotebook is a full-stack web application designed to help users efficiently create, organize, and manage their personal notes.
-The application includes features like note creation, editing, and deletion, and leverages modern web technologies for both the frontend and backend.
+webDiary is a full-stack web application designed to help users efficiently create, organize, and manage their personal notes.
+The application includes features like note creation, editing, and deletion, along with user authentication for secure access to personal notes.

 ---